 Mussie MEBERAHTU appeared at Manchester Magistrates Court on 18th May 2018, charged with six offences of selling counterfeit goods contrary to Section 92 of The Trademarks Act 1994.
 He pleaded guilty to all matters.
 He was sentenced to 8 Weeks imprisonment suspended for 12 months, and a 12 Month Community Order to include 80 hours unpaid work.
 He was ordered to pay a £115 Victim Surcharge.
 The court ordered a Forfeiture and Destruction order for all goods seized.

-The case was brought by TM Eye as a private criminal prosecution on behalf of its clients Louis Vuitton and Apple.
+The case was brought by TM Eye as a private criminal prosecution on behalf of Mulberry and another well known luxury brand.

 The prosecution followed a 3 month covert operation by TM Eye detectives as part of Operation Mordor Phase 3.
 MEBERATHU operated from a ground floor and basement premises in Harris Street, Cheetham Hill, Manchester M8 8EG.
 He sold a wide variety of fake goods.
 The premises were protected by three steel doors in an alley covered in barbed wire and a further steel shutter door operated by a guard at its front.